-Shipping container dumped in garden
+Freight container dumped in back garden

 Shipping container dumped in Warmington garden

-A mum-of-four was left baffled after discovering a large shipping container mysteriously dumped in her back garden.
+A woman was left baffled after discovering a large shipping container mysteriously dumped in her back garden.

 Jane Sollis said the 20ft storage facility was probably moved from a lorry and winched on to her land in Warmington, Warwickshire.

-Her garden fence was knocked down during the bizarre incident and no paperwork was left for the container marked "Taiwan".
+Her garden fence was damaged during the bizarre incident and no paperwork was left for the container marked "Taiwan".

-Her family have since listed the unit for sale on eBay for £200.
+Ms Sollis's family had listed the unit for sale on eBay, but she said it was now being removed from her property.

-It only had a few building materials inside when she found it on Saturday.
+The container only had a few building materials inside when the 54-year-old found it on Saturday.

-The 54-year-old has reported the issue to police and the local council.
+She reported the issue to police and her local council.

 Ms Sollis, a waitress, told the BBC: "This shipping container is a complete eyesore and I want it gone.
 It is a mystery why it was left in my garden."